-President Obama announced the BRAIN initiative in April 2013.
+The White House announced the BRAIN initiative in April 2013.
 Today, the initiative is supported by several federal agencies as well as dozens of technology firms, academic institutions, scientists and other key contributors to the field of neuroscience.
-DARPA is supporting the BRAIN initiative through a number of programs.
+DARPA is supporting the BRAIN initiative through a number of programs, continuing a legacy of DARPA investment in neurotechnology that extends back to the 1970s.
+An article in our 60th anniversary magazine provides an overview of the agency's recent research aimed at expanding the frontiers of the field and enabling powerful, new capabilities.

 Electrical Prescriptions (ElectRx)